 AUTHORIZED USE

-The U.S. Food and Drug Administration (FDA) has issued an Emergency Use Authorization (EUA) for the emergency use of the unapproved product PAXLOVID for the treatment of mild-to-moderate coronavirus disease 2019 (COVID-19) in adults and pediatric patients (12 years of age and older weighing at least 40 kg) with positive results of direct severe acute respiratory syndrome coronavirus 2 (SARS‑CoV‑2) viral testing, and who are at high risk for progression to severe COVID-19, including hospitalization or death.
+The U.S. Food and Drug Administration (FDA) has issued an Emergency Use Authorization (EUA) for the emergency use of PAXLOVIDTM (nirmatrelvir tablets; ritonavir tablets) for the treatment of adults and pediatric patients (12 years of age and older weighing at least 40 kg) with mild-to-moderate coronavirus disease 2019 (COVID‑19) and who are at high risk for progression to severe COVID-19, including hospitalization or death.

 LIMITATIONS OF AUTHORIZED USE